Student ReferralStudent Login

 • Family Support Worker

-What is the Current Status of Mental Health and Addictions in Canada?
+What is the Current Status of Mental Health and Addictions?

 woaman with mental health issues

-• One in five individuals (about 7.7 million people) experience mental health illness each year
+• One in five people experience a mental health or substance use challenge each year.

 Addictions and Community Health Professional Career Overview

 Addictions and community service workers pursue careers in a wide range of settings.
-This includes social service agencies catering to children, youth, families, elderly care, and incarcerated people, and programs designed specifically to help individuals recover from alcohol and drug misuse, gambling addiction, and domestic violence.
+This includes agencies that support youth, families, and individuals living with substance and behavioural addictions.

 Common Responsibilities